lukehedger/levelout/source/content/posts/sails.md

 date: 28-08-2014
 ---

-One of the strengths of Sails is its ability to interface with a range of databases using a uniform API.
+### Hitting the open sea with Sails.js

 In this post I'm going to take a look at integrating with MongoDB - the leading NoSQL database.
 Hopefully by the end of the post you'll be set up with a Sails server, Mongo database and the basic structure of an app that you can build upon.
 Let's get started.

-##### Setup Sails
+### Setup Sails

 We'll begin by installing Sails and creating a new app:
 ```bash